NicholasCote/gitops-harbor-workshop/README.md

 # GitOps & Container Registry workshop

-This repository contains a preconfigured environment through GitHub Codespaces.
+This repository contains a preconfigured environment through GitHub Codespaces that is used to run a workshop to explore GitOps, GitHub Actions, and a Harbor Container Registry.

+This workshop builds on the information provided in a previous workshop who's content can be found at this link https://github.com/NicholasCote/k8s-argo-codespace.

+For more information about the CIRRUS platform, see [NCAR HPC Documentation - CIRRUS](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/cirrus/guides/01-intro/)

 ## GitOps